eddyerburgh/notes/conventions.md

 1. Use American English.

-2. Define the full form of initialisms in parentheses when used for the first time:

-   > UDP (User Datagram Protocol) is a connectionless transport protocol.

-3. Use sentence case for bullet points and end them with a period:
+2. Use sentence case for bullet points and end them with a period:

    > - Handles multiplexing and demultiplexing of multiple packet sources.
    > - Handles error control and retransmission.